HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

     def get_state(self, block: Block, feature: Feature) -> FeatureState:
         # return the state of a feature at a certain block.
         raise NotImplementedError()

+    def get_bits_description(self, block: Block) -> List[Tuple[Criteria, FeatureState]]:
+        # return the criteria definition and feature states for all features for a certain block,
+        # associated with each signal bit.
+        raise NotImplementedError()

     def get_bit_count(self, block: Block, feature: Feature) -> int: